marcory-hub/hailo_gcp/create-and-connect-gcp-vm-instance-w-local-terminal.md

 ```

 ## Create a VM instance
+This guide provides a basic configuration.
+You might need to adjust settings based on your specific needs.

 - **Create or Select a Project
 **: Creat a NEW PROJECT or use an excisting project in Google Cloud Platform (cloud.google.com)